 Education is the process of inquiry and learning, acquiring, and imparting knowledge, and exchanging ideas.
-One of the important roles of the school is to provide effective avenues through which students may express themselves on a wide range of subjects.
-Official student publications, such as school newspapers, should include viewpoints representative of the entire student body.
+One of the important roles of the school is to provide effective avenues through which students

 - To use only those bulletin boards or wall areas designated for use by students and student organizations, and to accept responsibility for the effect that the posting, publication, or distribution of this literature might have on the normal activities of the school. - To refrain from publishing libelous and obscene materials, to seek full information on the topics about which he/she writes and observes the normal rules for responsible journalism under the guidance of the faculty advisor.
 Principals may suppress or recall literature which he/she considers primarily commercial in nature, or material which could endanger the orderly operation of the school.